mirkobunse/ComfyCommons.jl/index.md

 [the DataFrames package](https://dataframesjl.readthedocs.io/en/latest/) and [Revise](https://github.com/timholy/Revise.jl).
 Having the statement `using Revise, DataFrames` inside my start-up file prevents me from typing this line every time I start Julia.
-Similar statements for your usually used modules will make your kernel ready for work on every start.

 You may want to have kernel initialization that is specific to some project, like the import of the project's modules or project-related function definitions.